 PSYC 736a&b, Research topics in stereotyping and prejudice, John Dovidio

 Explores the nature of prejudice in its traditional and contemporary forms.
 Although the emphasis will be on the causes and consequences of racial bias in the United States, the dynamics of intergroup relations will be considered more broadly, as well.
 Emphasis will be on developing critical thinking, reading, and research skills to test ideas relevant to understanding and combating stereotyping, prejudice, and discrimination.

-739a&b, Research Topics in Autism and related disorders.
-Fred Volkmar
+PSYC 739a&b, Research Topics in Autism and related disorders, Fred Volkmar

 Focus on research approaches in the study of autism and related conditions including both psychological and neurobiological processes.
 Emphasis will be on the importance of understanding mechanisms in the developmental psychopathology of autism and related conditions.